ryupold/rgb-pi/README.md

 ======
 **Controlling RGB LED stripes using a Raspberry Pi and a mobile device**

-This project was build on [The pigpio library](http://abyz.co.uk/rpi/pigpio)
+This project was build on the [pigpio library](http://abyz.co.uk/rpi/pigpio)

 This project provides a server, written in in python.
 It can be connected by a simple TCP stream socket and controlled by command strings.